HCS Score

 By this point in our analysis series, Muslim investors deserve a direct and honest conversation about what the consistent pattern across stablecoin assessments means.

-Five stablecoins.
-Five haram classifications.
-Different issuers, different platforms, different levels of decentralization — same fundamental problem.
+Six stablecoins.
+Six Haram classifications.
+Different issuers, different platforms, different levels of decentralization.
+The same fundamental problem.

-This is not a coincidence and it's not a quirk of the CoinStudy methodology.
-It reflects a genuine structural reality — the most common and proven methods of creating a stable digital dollar all involve interest-based financial mechanisms in some form.
+This is not a coincidence and it is not a quirk of the CoinStudy methodology.
+It reflects a genuine structural reality.
+The most common and proven methods of creating a stable digital dollar all involve interest-based financial mechanisms in some form.

 Fiat-backed stablecoins hold interest-bearing reserves.
 Crypto-backed stablecoins like DAI use debt mechanisms with interest-like stability fees.
 Algorithmic stablecoins have historically been unstable and potentially dangerous.
 The halal stablecoin problem is real, significant, and not yet solved in the mainstream market.

-Muslim investors legitimately need stable digital assets for various purposes — holding value without volatility, making payments in the crypto ecosystem, participating in halal blockchain applications, or simply moving funds efficiently across networks.
+Muslim investors legitimately need stable digital assets for various purposes including holding value without volatility, making payments in the crypto ecosystem, participating in halal blockchain applications, or simply moving funds efficiently across networks.

-The answer is not to use haram stablecoins and rationalize it as necessary.
-The answer is to understand the problem clearly, seek genuinely Sharia-compliant alternatives where they exist, and advocate for the development of halal stablecoin solutions that address the structural issues we've identified.
+The answer is not to use Haram stablecoins and rationalize it as necessary.
+The answer is to understand the problem clearly, seek genuinely Sharia-compliant alternatives where they exist, and advocate for the development of halal stablecoin solutions that address the structural issues identified in this analysis series.

-One aspect of USDG that compounds the compliance concern is its dependence on centralized reserve management through custodians, banking partners, reserve operators, and financial institutions.
+One aspect of USDG that adds to the compliance concern is its dependence on centralized reserve management through custodians, banking partners, reserve operators, and financial institutions.

 These entities all operate within conventional interest-based financial systems.
 The chain of custody for USDG's reserves runs through organizations whose standard operations involve interest-based banking relationships.

-Before using any stablecoin — regardless of its brand recognition or platform — ask yourself:
+Before using any stablecoin regardless of its brand recognition or platform, ask yourself honestly.

 Global Dollar (USDG) is classified as Haram / Non-Compliant under the CoinStudy Halal Crypto Standard.

-Its reserve backing structure relies on interest-bearing financial instruments, treasury-related assets, centralized reserve management through conventional banking infrastructure, and money-market instruments that generate interest income.
-These features trigger red-line violations under the CoinStudy HCS framework.
+Its reserve backing structure relies on interest-bearing financial instruments, Treasury-related assets, centralized reserve management through conventional banking infrastructure, and money market instruments that generate interest income.
+These features trigger three red-line violations under the CoinStudy HCS framework.

-The practical utility USDG provides — payments, remittances, digital commerce, settlements, stable value transfers — is real and acknowledged.
+The practical utility USDG provides including payments, remittances, digital commerce, settlements, and stable value transfers is real and acknowledged.
 But utility does not override compliance.
 The financial structure that creates and maintains USDG's stability is incompatible with Islamic finance principles.

 Disclaimer: This analysis is provided for educational and research purposes only.
 This analysis is based on guidance from CoinStudy's HCS Shariah Board members.
 CoinStudy does not issue personal fatwas or financial advice.
 Please consult a qualified Islamic scholar for individual guidance.